-- City of Napa Planning Department has provided a letter of support with no conditions. - County of Napa No comments were received. - County Service Area No. 4 No comments were received. - Napa County Flood Control and Water Conservation District No comments were received. - Napa County Mosquito Abatement District No comments were received. - Napa County Regional Parks and Open Space District No comments were received. - Napa County Resource Conservation District No comments were received.
+• County Service Area No. 4

-- Napa Sanitation District No comments were received. - Napa Valley Unified School District NVUSD has provided a letter of support with no conditions.
+No comments were received.

-10) The ability of the newly formed or receiving entity to provide the services which are the subject of the application to the area, including the sufficiency of revenues for those services following the proposed boundary change.
+- Napa County Flood Control and Water Conservation District No comments were received. - Napa County Mosquito Abatement District No comments were received. - Napa County Regional Parks and Open Space District No comments were received. - Napa County Resource Conservation District No comments were received. - Napa Valley Unified School District No comments were received. - 10) The ability of the newly formed or receiving entity to provide the services which are the subject of the application to the area, including the sufficiency of revenues for those services following the proposed boundary change.

 Information collected and analyzed in the Commission's recent countywide municipal service review on sewer services indicates NSD has adequate service capacities, financial resources, and administrative controls to serve the affected territory at its designated density levels under the Napa General Plan.
 Notably, in terms of financial resources, NSD's ability to provide sewer services to existing and new customers is based on two principal revenue sources: (a) connection fees and (b) user charges.
-The connection fee is currently \$5,660 and serves as NSD's buy-in charge for new customers to contribute their fair share for existing and future facilities necessary to receive sewer service.
+The connection fee is currently \$5,660 and serves as NSD's buyin charge for new customers to contribute their fair share for existing and future facilities necessary to receive sewer service.
 The user fee for a single-family unit is currently \$421 annually and is intended to proportionally cover NSD's ongoing maintenance and operation expenses.
+The landowner for the affected territory has already paid a connection fee to NSD as a result of the earlier outside service agreement and the user fee will be pro-rated to the date of service establishment.